mc-wut/mc-wut.github.io/_portfolio/portfolio-2.md

                   weighted avg       0.95      0.97      0.96      3023
 ```

-It occured to me as we struggled to classify those two targets that they were the only targets locked into certain page lengths.
+It occurred to me as we struggled to classify those two targets that they were the only targets locked into certain page lengths.
 The longest Addendum we had was approximately 25 pages.
-And while we were treating Cover Pages as a section, it was nver greater than 5 pages.
+And while we were treating Cover Pages as a section, it was never greater than 5 pages.

 ## Issues
 The main issue with the approach that was used here is that the Contract Documents section ended up being huge in a number of cases.
 The Contract Documents section also often held a lot of our extractions.
 The classifier was still successful and useful.
 But it wasn't quite as effective at cutting processing speed as we hoped.
-I do wonder about the efficacy of building out a completely different binary dataset comparing pages that contain target extractions against those that do not..
+I do wonder about the efficacy of building out a completely different binary dataset comparing pages that contain target extractions against those that do not.

-This approach would create a kind of interesting logical loop.
-The ODIN system matches on certain phrase structure, and then if it worked the classifier would end up searching for those same phrase structures.
+This approach would create an interesting logical loop.
+The ODIN system matches certain phrase structure, and then if it worked the classifier would end up searching for those same phrase structures.